CodeLinaro-mirror/la_platform_external_stg/doc/naming.md

-The qualifiers `const`, `volatile` and `restrict` appear to the right of the pointer-to operator `*` and are idiomatically placed to the left of the basic elements.
-They can be considered as transparent to precedence.
+The qualifiers `const`, `volatile` and `restrict` appear to the right of the pointer-to operator `*` and are idiomatically placed to the left of the basic elements.[^1] They can be considered as transparent to precedence.

+[^1]: They can be idiomatically placed to the right, but that's a different
+    idiom.

 ### User-defined types